HenrySpartGlobal/flash/readme.md

 ```

 ### Run the script
 6. Download this as a zip.
-Unzip it and place the folder on your desktop.
+Unzip it and place the folder on your **Desktop**.
+(You can put it anywhere, but Desktop is easiest for most)

 ![img.png](images/0.png)

-7. Open powershell.
-It should open in the C drive for you, where the Desktop lives.
+7. Still in powershell, you should be in the C drive, where your desktop lives.

 ![img.png](images/1.png)